Welcome to Musical Explorers!

 Developed in partnership with Carnegie Hall’s Weill Music Institute, Musical Explorers connects elementary students to diverse musical communities – whether they are learning in-person or online.
 A free program, Musical Explorers builds basic music skills as students learn songs from different cultures and reflect on their own communities.
 After focusing on three musical genres each semester, digital concerts allow students to “meet” the professional musicians that have guided them on their musical journeys through the Georgia and South Carolina Lowcountry and beyond!

 - Access to an easy-to-use digital curriculum, with multiple videos from each artist

 - Digital professional development modules to guide you through each unit

 - An original digital concert featuring all artists (also available digitally on-demand)

 - A regular newsletter with extra ideas and tips for incorporating Musical Explorers into your online or in-person classroom

-During the 2020-2021 school year, students will explore Music of India, Cumbia, Calypso, Blues, Klezmer Music and Jazz.
+During the 2021-22 school year, students will begin the Fall with explorations in Soul, Country, and Salsa music.
 The program is packed with informative lessons, articles and books, supplemental songs and videos, activities, and much more to explore and incorporate into your teaching.
 Although the curriculum was designed with K-2 students in mind, Musical Explorers provides rich opportunities for musical and cultural exploration, and is open to any teacher.